 Staff were aware of the duty of candour requirements to be open, honest and to offer an apology to patients if anything went wrong.
-There was a duty of candour policy and a poster in the staff room reminded staff of the main principals.
-Staff said there were no examples of where this had been put in to practice.
+There was a duty of candour policy which had been reviewed in September 2017.
+Staff said they couldn't think of any examples where this had been put in to practice.

-Staff told us there was an open culture at the practice.
-They said the practice manager encouraged them to raise any issues and felt confident they could do this.
-They knew who to raise any issues with and told us that managers were approachable, would listen to their concerns and act appropriately.
+Staff told us there was an open, no blame culture at the practice.
+They said the principal dentist encouraged them to raise any issues and felt confident they could do this.
+They knew who to raise any issues with and told us the principal dentist was approachable, would listen to their concerns and act appropriately.
 If staff had any concerns these were discussed at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.

-The practice held monthly meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
-Meetings were minuted and those minutes were available to all staff.
+The practice held regular meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
+Meetings were recorded and those minutes were made available to all staff.
 Immediate discussions were arranged to share urgent information.